California Damselflies

 River Jewelwing Calopteryx aequabilis ...pg.
 108,110

-female: duller abdomen, pale tip; smoky wings have a contrasting pale stigma
+female: abdomen more dull and with a pale tip; smoky wings have a contrasting pale stigma

-behavior: perches on rocks or logs in the middle of a stream; butterfly-like courtship flights;
+behavior: perch on rocks or logs in the middle of a stream or on tules or grasses stream-side; butterfly-like courtship flights;

 females sometimes oviposit totally submerged

-habitat: fast waters of large wooded streams/rivers; larva live in root masses
+habitat: fast waters of large wooded streams/rivers; nymph live in root masses

 CA flight period: early May - August